 The completed online only version of myPhotos is at BitBucket:

-https://bitbucket.org/sjradach/upgradedmyphotos

-(Stephen can we change the name of the repository)
+https://bitbucket.org/grailsdirectedstudy/myphotos-complete

 MyPhotos enable users to catalogue photos into "topics."
 Topics can be created in a database and photos can be uploaded to the database and assigned to topics.

 This is a minimum web app.
 The following description of the code for the online version, assumes that the reader is acquainted with the Grails framework and web development.
 If not, please see my HCI course lecture notes and programming assignments